Huia

 spur-winged plover

 Travelling throughout New Zealand, especially through farmland, the one bird that one is most likely to see is the spur–winged plover, very often being harried by and, in turn, harrying a harrier hawk.
-However, the bird did not used to be so widespread, the first pair recorded breeding at Invercargiull airport in 1932.
-In spite of the heavy predation by harrier hawks and those rural people who make a habit of using birds for target practice, its numbers have now become so great that there is talk of culling them, especially where they are impinging on threatened species such as the New Zealand dotterel.
+However, spur–winged plovers did not used to be so widespread, the first pair recorded breeding at Invercargill airport in 1932.
+In spite of the heavy predation of their chicks by harrier hawks and our national propensity for using birds for target practice, their numbers have now become so great that there is talk of culling them.
+Not a good reason, I would think.

 The spur–winged plover feeds mainly on insects, worms and similar small invertebrates but will also eat seeds.
-Their main call is a is a loud, penetrating rattle, often heard at night which may explain why farmers have grown to hate them.
+Their main call is a is a loud, penetrating rattle, often heard at night which may explain why many people have grown to hate them.

 spur-winged plover